t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_inline.md

 Because you are going to run the code samples in your own Google Cloud project, you should specify the **project_number** and **project_id** as environment variables.
 It will be used in every request to the Retail API.

-1. You can find these values in the Project Info card displayed on **Home/Dashboard**.
+1. Find the project number and project ID in the Project Info card displayed on **Home/Dashboard**.

 1. Set **project_number** with the following command:
     ```bash